 System and Methods

-We will construct a research tool called TraitsFinder that will allow us to collect user’s data and extract the data to mathematical graph that will represent the connection between traits, this tool (Traits Finder) will crawled SN (pinterest) and collect user’s traits in our servers.
+We will construct a research tool called TraitsFinder that will allow us to collect user’s information and extract the data to mathematical graph will represent the connection between traits, the research will work by two steps:

-At the second stage is graph building, in this stage we will add to our tool graph building abilities with basic analysis.
+Traits Finder will crawl pinterest social netework and collect user’s information in our servers, the outcome of this step is users folder with user information save in XML files.

-<Need to Add>
+TraitsFinder will create graph base users crawled data – this step can run in offline mode or online (user information are update immediately after saved) the outcome of this step update neo4j graph.

 Methods